Climdyn/qgs/documentation/notes/joss_paper/paper.md

 This tensor is used by the code to compute the tendencies function and its Jacobian matrix.
 These functions can then be fed to the `qgs` built-in Runge-Kutta integrator or to another integrator implemented by the user.
 As an example, the usage of the Julia DifferentialEquations.jl [@RN2017] integration package through the Python diffeqpy [@diffeqpy] package is provided.
 Technical details about this implementation can be found in the *Code Description* section of the included documentation.
+The tangent linear and adjoint models [@K2003] are also available and allow to conduct easily data assimilation and linear sensitivity analysis experiments.

 The model implementation uses Numpy [@vCV2011; @O2006] and SciPy [@scipy] for arrays and computations support, as well as Numba [@numba] and sparse [@sparse] to considerably accelerate the tensor products computation used to compute the tendencies.

 # Statement of need